Feature

 The benefits for no-and-low

-One area benefiting from the new breed of bioengineered yeasts strains is the burgeoning segment of no- and low-alcohol beer.
+One area benefiting from the new breed of bioengineered yeast strains is the burgeoning segment of no- and low-alcohol beer.
 Returning to the topic of biotransformation, Escarpment Labs’ Preiss makes the case that a large part of the recent and impressive improvement in the quality of no-and-low beers in terms of aroma and flavour can be traced directly to yeast strains.

 There are several ways in which yeast can play a role in no-and-low beers.